 Since moving to California Jenn is mountain biking more than ever.
 She knows many of the local mountain biking trails and even mountain bikes at night.
 In April 2011 and 2013 she completed the Counting Coup mountain bike race; 42 miles and over 8,000 feet of climbing.
 In 2013 she shaved off an hour and 20 minutes off her previous time in 2011.

-In 2012 Jenn has been completing one century ride per month on the road bike.
+In 2012 and 2013 Jenn has been completing at least one century ride per month on the road bike.
 Her first double century ride in 2012 was the L.A.
 County Wheelmen’s Grand Tour- Lowland Route.
 This was a challenge but she still managed to finish as the 1st female and 7th out of 182 riders.

 In August 2012 and 2013 she completed The California Coastal Ride for Hemophilia.
 This ride was over 500 miles long from San Francisco to San Diego California.

-In 2013 she has so far completed 3 double century events which earned her the California Triple Crown designation.
+In 2013 she completed 5 double century events which earned her the California Triple Crown designation and in the Gold Thousand Mile Club.
 She finished strong as the first solo female rider in two events and second solo rider (male and female combined) in one of those events.

 Jenn works at a local hospital in the physical rehabilitation department.
 She is a docent at Irvine Ranch Conservancy/OC Parks and a Trail Assistant Volunteer at Crystal Cove (California State Park).